ricomariani/CG-SQL-author/docs/user_guide/02_using_data.md

 Hello, world
 ```

-The cql runtime can be anywhere you want it to be, and of course the usual C
+The CQL runtime can be placed anywhere you want it to be, and of course the usual C
 separate compilation methods can be applied.
 More on that later.

 But actually, that program doesn't quite work yet.
 If you run it, you'll get an